natcap/invest.users-guide/source/getting_started.rst

 The InVEST toolbox comes with sample data as a guide for formatting your data.
 For instance, in preparation for analysis of your data, you may wish to test the models by changing input values in the sample data to see how the output responds.

 Sample data are found in separate thematic folders in the InVEST folder.
-For example, the sample datasets for the Pollination model are found in \\InVEST220\\pollination\\input, and those for the Carbon model in \\InVEST220\\carbon\\input.
+For example, the sample datasets for the Pollination model are found in \\{InVEST install directory}\\pollination\\input, and those for the Carbon model in \\{InVEST install directory}\\carbon\\input.
 When opening the models, you’ll notice that default paths point to these sample datasets.
 You will also notice that the default workspace for each tool is the thematic folder with a name that matches the tool.
 Once you are working with your own data, you will need to create a workspace and input data folders that are structured like the sample data folders.
 You will also need to redirect the tool to access your data.

 Formatting your data
 ====================